MinShap: A Shapley-Based Framework for Feature Redundancy: Empirical Evidence

 \subsection{High-dimensional setting}

 Next, we focus on high-dimensional setting.
-We set the total number of features $p=200$, and the pattern of significant features repeats once (ie: $|S_0^*|=16$ in two models), the number of permutation $K=1.5|S_0^*|$, the screening level of $u$ in $[0.6K,K]$ and the sample size increases from 200 to 500.
+We set the total number of features $p=200$, and the pattern of significant features repeats twice (ie: $|S^*|=16$ in linear and non-linear models), the remaining $168$ variables are independent noise variables, the number of permutation $K=1.5|S^*|$, the screening level of $u$ in $[0.6K,K]$ and the sample size increases from 200 to 500.
 From Fig.\ref{fig:HD}, we see that Lasso works well in sparse linear model, but fails to keep its performance in non-linear model.
 In high-dimensional case, when the sample size is small, the performance of MinShap and Max-p is not ideal even if the Type I error is still under controlled.
 The Type II error of MinShap and Max-p is affected by the sample size.
 As sample size increases, the Type II error decreases.
 In linear model, the adjusted Stouffer p-value method performs slightly better than LOCO and GCM.
 In non-linear model, the Stouffer and Fisher adjusted p-value methods are consistently better than other baseline methods.
 Thus, in the high-dimensional setting where $p$ is relatively close to $n$, the adjusted p-value methods are favored.

-\section{Real Data Analysis}
+\subsection{Real Data Analysis}

 In this section, we apply the variable selection methods MinShap, Max-p, GCM and LOCO to two real and well-studied datasets, the well-known wine quality and California housing datasets.
 Each dataset is analyzed using 5-fold cross-validation.
 Variable selection is carried out within each training fold, and the mean squared prediction error on the corresponding test fold is used to evaluate predictive performance.
 In addition, the stability of the feature selections is measured by Jaccard index.
 Additional real-data experiment is provided in the Appendix \ref{app:real}.